 8 PhD Seminar Credits for those starting prior to Fall 2021

 PhD students are required by the graduate school to understand the implications of research work and its impact on society.
 This requirement can be met by either (1.)
 Enrolling in and passing PHI 640 /Graduate Research Ethics/ or RPN 541 /Ethics and Conduct of Research/ or (2.)
 Completing the Collaborative Institutional Training Initiative (CITI) online Responsible Conduct of Research course with an average score of 80% or higher.
 Students opting to complete the CITI online course must supply documentation of its successful completion with their Application to Candidacy.
 You may wish to visit this website to find out more information about how to access CITI training through UB.
 You do not need to take any credits to fulfill this requirement.
 Any credits students earn from a course in this category counts in the student’s elective category.

 Students usually earn their dissertation/project credits by registering for DMS 598 Project Supervision during one of their last three semesters and DMS 702 Dissertation Guidance in the other two, in any combination of credits suited to the work.
-Students may take four additional credits in 598 or 702, and these additional credits would go toward the Directed Electives category.

 It is also a requirement that at least three courses be taken in one or more external departments.
 This requirement does not represent an additional credit requirement, as these courses count toward other categories, usually directed electives and/or Media Theory and History.
 These may be DMS cross- listed courses.
 However, the idea is to show diversity in research.
 Students should keep record that their faculty advisor approved these courses to avoid questions later.
 All credits must be in graduate level courses (500 level and above).